Fishing The River Don

 Further, downstream into Sheffield and Rotherham there are lots of free fishing, and it’s worth going to have a look and drive around looking for areas to fish, the forums here are a great help, and a quick search on the river Don will bring up some good spots to fish.

 Kilnhurst anglers have a great stretch of river near to Rotherham, Books are available see the Phoenix and Parkgate anglers club Phoenix and Parkgate The stretch is about a mile long and contains chub good barbel roach pike perch some very good grayling not to mention the river Don Barbel. see the information here.

 Downstream of kilnhurst the river flows past Swinton and Mexborough collecting the River Dearne and onto Sprotborough where Rotherham and District Anglers and Doncaster and District Angling Association have water, Doncaster water is from Sprotborough to The Weir below the second railway bridge below st Marys roundabout.
 Rotherham have the opposite bank at the weir.
 Doncaster

-At the weir below the second railway bridge the river is tidal and its local knowledge that comes into its own on how to fish the river. so go along to Stainforth Angling Center 01302 846623 The shop owner is a hive of information and if you fancy a crack on the tidal river-don it’s always best to get the lowdown.
+At the weir below the second railway bridge the river becomes tidal and its local knowledge that comes into its own so why not go along to Stainforth Angling Center 01302 846623 The shop owner is a hive of information and if you fancy a crack on the tidal river-don it’s always best to get the lowdown.
 As with most of the Don, the tidal river is free fishing [subject to permission on private land] The tidal river is huge and mostly untapped there are a few locals who fish it and post in the Facebook forum’s so that’s a great place to start your lower Don fishing.